 These are the words of a visiting bass angler to Wexford via text to me last evening.
 As you can imagine he’s a little pissed off.
 He called me a few moments ago and vented, understandably, his considerable frustration as he further explained what he saw.
 He’s traveled a long way and spent a lot of money for an Irish bass angling experience.
 I still get many calls from people asking for guiding, and even though I don’t guide anymore, I always advise them of conditions and the indications of fish on the coast both good and bad.
 Just like the old days!
 This week was a good opportunity for these two anglers to travel from France.
 Good tides and good conditions.

-Whilst Ireland remains the ‘darling’ of bass angling promotion, there often seems no sense to any limit in either number or size of fish promoted, there is an associated risk attached to such activity in that it indirectly attracts negative aspects of bass angling.
-Without any sense of planning, co-ordination vision or management foresight, as with most of our natural heritage in this country, there is continued thoughtless and selfless promotion of what we cant wont or don’t want to protect.
+Whilst Ireland remains the ‘darling’ of bass angling promotion, there often seems no sense to any limit in either number or size of fish promoted, there is an associated risk attached to such activity in that it indirectly attracts some negative aspects of bass angling.
+Without any sense of planning, co-ordination vision or management foresight regarding conservation, as with most of our natural heritage in this country, there is continued thoughtless and selfless promotion of what we cant wont or don’t want to protect.
 Its not an infinite resource.

 There are many inevitable impact consequences to these two mismanaged components- ‘over-promotion’ without ‘any protection’ – which are resulting in a steadfast deterioration of heritage.